youthfulhps/tailwind-converter/README.md

 **Parameters passed to a tagged template literal function (styled) include interpolation for conditional style definitions.**
-In this case, we're thinking about how to approach it, but because there's a lot of room for issues, the current version only converts the simple style definition, and the defined component using styled-components also retain the definition.
+In this case, we're thinking about how to approach it, but because there's a lot of room for issues.

+The current version replaces the interpolation contained in the style definition with the property 'unset' to convert it into a utility class, and also maintains the components defined by the function 'styled' to address the issue.